dsab123/danielsabbaghcom/_posts/2015-09-25-Wrapping-C-module-from-HTML.markdown

 categories: software, web, C
 ---

 Looks like I've been away for a while.
 I have now discovered that it really _is_ hard to maintain a blog.
 Gone are the days when I make fun of other bloggers who aren't consistent in their bloggage.
+I need to be persistent.
+[Thanks, Jeff Atwood](http://blog.codinghorror.com/how-to-achieve-ultimate-blog-success-in-one-easy-step/).

 I have a long list of post ideas I'd like to write about, but this is the one I've been working towards as of late.